pluribus-one/gdpr-registry-app/README.md

 * Username: gdpr
 * Password: pluribusone

+#### HTTPS Interface
+You should be able to connect to the HTTPS interface @ the IP address assigned to the network interface (e.g., https://10.0.2.15).

 #### Production Use
 Please note that the provided virtual appliance is provided "as is" without warranty of any kind.
 It is not ready for production, especially if you plan to host your appliance with a public IP address.
 To this end, you may need to: